mate-academy/py-taxi-service-forms/README.md

    - Inside `<body>`:
       - Create block `sidebar`
       - Create block `content`
-      - Create block `pagination`
 7. Inside `templates` create a directory `taxi`.
 There you will store templates for the app `taxi`.
 Create `index.html` there.
 Inside `index.html`:
     - Override block `content` and place (as a list) information about:
         - Number of cars
         - Number of drivers
         - Number of manufacturers
+8. Inside `templates` create a directory `includes`.
+There you will store includes.
+Create `sidebar.html` there.
+Inside `sidebar.html`:
+    - Write realization of block `sidebar` that must have a list of empty links:
+        - Home page
+        - Manufacturers
+        - Cars
+        - Drivers
-8. Create some drivers, manufacturers, and cars.
+9. Create some drivers, manufacturers, and cars.
 Run server, open `http://127.0.0.1:8000/`, check if the information is there and if it is correct.